This XBAL vs VBAL comparison takes a detailed look at the 2 top balanced ETF portfolios in Canada.

 Both XBAL and VBAL have delivered on their investment objective of long-term capital growth and income with solid returns since their inception.

 Of course, there’s no way of knowing if the trend will continue or reverse in VBAL’s favour.
-But based on the past 3 years’ data, XBAL currently comes out on top.
+But based on the past 3-year to since inception returns,, XBAL currently comes out on top.

 XBAL vs VBAL: Fees

 In terms of fees, XBAL also outshines VBAL with its 0.18% management fee and 0.20% MER against VBAL’s 0.22% management fee and 0.24% MER.

 Depending on your broker, you may also pay a commission when buying and selling XBAL and VBAL.
 This may add up over time especially if you’re buying smaller amounts.

 To save costs, consider investing through one of the discount brokers out there such as Wealthsimple Trade and Questrade.